Garden Plants, How and where to grow them - Shrub / Hedging Plants

 year 10/15 yards have started to develop a leaf curl with light

 brown (powdery) spots on the back of the leaf.
+Would

-Any advice you can offer would be appreciated
+you can offer would be appreciated

 A. It certainly sounds like a fungal disease, the rain of the past month has meant that fungi have found it easy to take hold on many plants.
 I'd get a proprietary fungicide and use that.
 You could use the Bordeaux mixture as well, but I wouldn't use it on its own.
 If the leaves fall, collect them and dispose down the tip - not on the compost heap, get them out of the garden.
 Spray the hedge as soon as you can and then repeat it 5-7 days later, you may need to do it again if the disease re-surfaces.
 Will it cure the disease?
 No guarantee, sometimes such diseases are a symptom of something else, like getting a sore throat with the flu - opportunists can make the most of a weakened condition.
 I would expect a good chance of recovery though.

 Q. We have our garden enclosed by Laurel Hedges.
 Gradually one by one they are deteriorating i.e. leaves go yellow and brown and drop off.
 Why? on the stems one sees a 'Clear Gel' appearing to ease from the wood (the laurels are well established with 30mm diameter trunks).
 The gel appears along the lengths of the trunks and branches.
 Can you help please as holes are appearing everywhere and we are losing our lovely garden.

 A. It sounds very much like your

 laurels have a bacterial canker that particularly affects plants